Sanjay-George/Study-In-Germany/README.md

 # Study-In-Germany 📚
-This repo intends to be a guide to studying in Germany.
-It is in progress.
+A guide to studying in Germany.
 Please contribute by creating a PR or an issue!

 ## Outline📝
 1. [Find the courses / universities you want to apply for](https://github.com/Sanjay-George/Study-In-Germany#find-the-courses--universities-)